On-Call 24 Hour Emergency Veterinarian Serving Marion & Surrounding Communities

 Our Emergency Veterinarian is Available 24/7

 In the event that your pet needs emergency care, for your convenience, Lakeside Veterinary Hospital’s Carbondale location is open 365 days per year!
 Our on-call 24-hour emergency veterinarian is here to help in any critical situation.
 Please take a look at the list below to determine what might be considered signs that your pet needs emergency care.
-To serve your pet’s needs to the best of our ability, we do not charge any extra fees for emergency care until after 7:00 pm.

 The following are considered true emergencies that require immediate attention until our emergency vet has had the opportunity to attain a proper evaluation: